robertdavidgraham/masscan/README.md

 	$ cd masscan
 	$ make

 This puts the program in the `masscan/bin` subdirectory.
-You'll have to manually copy it to something like `/usr/local/bin` if you want to install it elsewhere on the system.
+To install it run:

+	$ make install

 The source consists of a lot of small files, so building goes a lot faster by using the multi-threaded build: